mderosa/sgenerate/book/ch04/ReadMeLoadAssets.md

 ## Overview
-Load assets takes configuration files from Configuration Manager, validates them, and then orchestrates though the stack-api-service to configure data stores needed for operation of the software
+Load Assets takes configuration files from Configuration Manager, validates them, and then orchestrates though the stack-api-service to configure data stores needed for operation of the software